Emhyr713/Laba2TRPO/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to My Project's documentation!
+Welcome to Laba2TRPO documentation!
 =======================================

-This is the main page of the documentation for *My Project*.
+This is the main page of the documentation for Laba2TRPO.
 The purpose of this project is to provide an easy-to-use solution for X.

 Contents
 ========